trapexit/mergerfs/mkdocs/docs/runtime_interface.md

 ### Command Line Tooling

-Extended attributes is prevelant enough that there are common tools available for interacting with them.
+Extended attributes are prevalent enough that there are common tools available for interacting with them.

 In Debian / Ubuntu distributions you can get the tools